nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 ## Discretization of the λ-dependent boundary value problem

-The boundary condition in the reduced domain boundary condition is λ-dependent.
+The boundary condition in the reduced domain boundary value problem is λ-dependent.
-Therefore a usual discretization the domain ``[0,L_0]``, e.g., with finite difference, will lead to a nonlinear eigenvalue problem.
+Therefore a standard discretization the domain ``[0,L_0]``, e.g., finite difference, will lead to a nonlinear eigenvalue problem.
 More precisely, we discretize the problem as follows.

 Let $x_k=hk$, $k=1,\ldots n$ and $h=1/n$ such that $x_1=h$ and